Broken Garage Door Spring Same Day Mount Dora

 Extension Springs

-Located on either side of the door track, extension springs stretch and contract to lift the door.
-Common in older installations and lighter doors.
+Located above the horizontal tracks on either side of the door, extension springs stretch and contract to counterbalance the door's weight.
+Common in older installations and lighter single doors.

 10,000 cycles (5-7 years)